AllenJIL/allenjil.github.io/_posts/2018-03-12-Machine_Learning.md

 [Coursera.org]: <https://www.coursera.org/learn/machine-learning/home/welcome/> "Coursera"

 > Coursera.org 机器学习 笔记
-> These are the notes by learning Andrew Ng's "Machine Learning" from [Coursera.org] for future reviews
+> These are the notes by learning Andrew Ng's "Machine Learning" from [Coursera.org] for future review

 **********